Before you join our graduate community, there’s a few things you need to do.

 As a new student, you need a McMaster Student Photo ID card.
 Your student card is an important piece of photo identification that is required to access supports, services and even spaces on campus.

-To create your student card, we need an uploaded photo by July 20.
+To create your student card, we need an uploaded photo as soon as possible.
 Please visit the Mosaic Student Centre (Personal Information > Demographic Data) to upload your photo.

 To be accepted as your student ID photo, your uploaded photo must:

 - be recent and similar to a passport photo (head shot only, looking straight into the camera)

 - have a neutral or smiling expression

 - be in colour, in focus and of good quality (scanned photos of your driver’s license, passport or health card are not acceptable)

 - be on an uncluttered background and of you alone (no other people or animals permitted in photo)

 - not contain props (i.e. hats, sunglasses or graduation caps)